Native Alternatives to Invasive Plants

 Native solutions:

 Daylilies are valued for being really easy to grow and having showy flowers.
-Here are native alternatives with showy flowers that require little care to thrive:
+Instead of daylilies, consider these native alternatives with showy flowers that require little care to thrive:

 Dame's-rocket (Hesperis matronalis)